dorian-marchal/phonegap-boilerplate-documentation/auth.md

 To check if a user is logged in, use the property : `auth.loggedIn`.

+Later, you can access user information via `auth.user`.

 Finally, to log out a user, use :

 ```js